 Beyond any boundary hedge or fence.
-Beyond any line of white posts including the white discs on the edge of the putting green.
+Beyond any line of white posts or white discs.

-In or beyond the ditch to the right of the 4th, 5th holes and behind the 14th green.
+In or beyond the ditch to the right of the 4th, 5th and 17th holes and to the right of the 14th green.

 Whilst playing the 8th hole a ball played on to or beyond the 7th fairway, the 7th green or the cut pathway from the 7th tee to the 7th fairway.

 A ball played on to the driveway, car park, trolley park and clubhouse.

 a) All paths with retaining timbers or made with stone chippings are immovable obstructions, as are all artificial tees, surrounds, surfaces and sleepers used in the construction of steps on the course.
 The practice net area to the rear of the 16th green is an immovable obstruction.
 All other paths and bridges are deemed to be integral parts of the course.

 b) Immovable obstructionsclose to putting green: In addition to the types of interference described in Rule 16.1a,when a ball lies in the general area, interference also exists if an immovable obstruction is: on the player's line of play, is within two club-lengths of the putting green, and is within two club-lengths of the ball.
 The player may take relief under Rule 16.1b.
 (Exception - There is no relief under this Local Rule if the player chooses a line of play that is clearly unreasonable)

 Young trees identified by stakes are no play zones.
 If a player's ball lies anywhere on the course other than in a penalty area and it lies on or touches such a tree or such a tree interferes with the player's stance or area of intended swing, the player must take relief under Rule 16.1f.
 If the ball lies in a penalty area and interference to the player's stance or area of intended swing, the player must take relief under Rule 17.1e or with free relief under Rule 17.1e(2).